skylandersNFC/Docs/Skylanders_Buying_List/Skylanders_NFC_Cards/README.md

 **Note:** _You can change the amazon link from co.uk, to .de or whatever your region is.
 It should still work._

+**Second Note:** _Purchasing those cards has become unpredictable lately.
+There’s about a 50/50 chance that the seller will ship the correct item._

 ----------------------------------------------------------